-- 6.28 Suspension and Permanent Exclusion will only be used in situations where it is not safe, or appropriate, to have a student on the premises and further investigation is required. - 6.29 Where a student is under 18 years old or has an Education Health Care Plan and is under 25 years of age, parents/carers will be contacted via a telephone call with this information. - 6.30 All information must be recorded on the Student Support System and choose - 6.31 All students who are suspended must attend a reintegration meeting within 15 working days before entry back on site and engagement in onsite learning.
-Where a student is under 18 years old or has an Education Health Care Plan and is under 25 years of age, the College will contact parents/carers in writing with this information. - 6.32 The length of the Suspension will be decided on a case-by-case basis but will stay on the students record for a period of at least 12 months after the decision, depending on the nature of the Suspension. - 6.33 Incidents resulting in Suspension or Permanent Exclusion that breach our College Redlines include but are not limited to: - In possession of a weapon/firearm/instrument with or without the intention of causing harm - Substance misuse suspected to be under the influence, in possession of drugs or paraphernalia, alcohol, legal highs or banned substances - Deliberate acts of intentional harm, abuse or violence to any member of the Walsall College Community - this can be through aggressive, threatening, or dangerous behaviour including those of a sexual nature - Breaching Health and Safety regulations that could place an individual or others at risk of harm - Encouraging others to be involved in violence or conflict, including gang-related incidents - Breach of the Prevent Act by attempting to radicalise others or spreading hate
+- 6.26 Where a student is under 18 years old or has an Education Health Care Plan and is under 25 years of age, parents/carers will be contacted via a telephone call with this information. - 6.27 If a student under the age of 18 years old has been suspended, we will inform parents/carers or emergeny contact before they leave College premises. - 6.28 All information must be recorded on the Student Support System, including the details of the suspension.
+Where the nature of the suspension is sensitive, we will record them on MyConcern and and on the Student Support System as a safeguarding concern. - 6.29 All students who are suspended will attend a reintegration meeting within 15 working days before entry back on site and engagement in onsite learning.
+However, depending on the nature of the suspension, may require further information from other agencies. - 6.30 Where a student is under 18 years old or has an Education Health Care Plan and is under 25 years of age, the College will contact parents/carers in writing with this information. - 6.31 The length of the Suspension will be decided on a case-by-case basis but will stay on the students record for a period of at least 12 months after the decision, depending on the nature of the Suspension. - 6.32 Incidents resulting in Suspension or Exclusion will breach at least on of our College Redlines these include, but are not limited to: - Suspected or in possession of a weapon/firearm/instrument with or without the intention of causing harm - Substance misuse suspected to be under the influence, in possession of drugs or paraphernalia, alcohol, legal highs or banned substances - Deliberate acts of intentional harm, abuse or violence to any member of the Walsall College Community this can be through aggressive, threatening, or dangerous behaviour including those of a sexual nature - Discrimination against a protected characteristic - Breaching Health and Safety regulations that could place an individual or others at risk of harm - Encouraging others to be involved in violence or conflict, including youth violence related incidents - Bullying and continually being unkind to others - Attempting to access inappropriate material online - Failing to declare a criminal conviction or an ongoing criminal investigation - Persistent refusal to engage in support and intervention - Safeguarding concern

-Ref - Student Support Policy and Procedure Issue Date - September 2023 Page 12 of 16 Review Date - September 2024
+Ref - Student Support Policy and Procedure Issue Date - January 2025 Page 13 of 16 Review Date - August 2025